 If you are feeling particularly sporty, you can hike through the mountains in order to reach the St. Bartholomew area.
 But for most of us, the Königssee Schifffahrt is the most convenient and efficient way to reach the landing.

 St. Bartholomew Pilgrimage Church

 Once you dock and disembark at the church, admittedly there isn’t much there.
-There’s a small building selling small souvenirs, a fish stand selling Steckerlfisch, delicious fish roasted on a stick, and a very good restaurant with a large outdoor eating area.
+There’s a small building selling small souvenirs, a fish stand selling Steckerlfisch (delicious fish roasted on a stick), and a very good restaurant with a large Biergarten.
 Of course, there’s also the church itself.

-All photos are my own.
+All photos, as well as all opinions, are my own.
 This post contains affiliate links.